OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 Wrapping Workflows and New Classes
 **********************************

-How :term:`pyOpenMS` Wraps Python Classes
+How pyOpenMS Wraps Python Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 General concept of how the wrapping is done (all files are in ``src/pyOpenMS/``):